ganeshgudala123/Capgemini_DataEngineering_Training/DataEngineering-Training/Week0/phase 1/README.md

 In Phase 1, we started learning PySpark and performed basic exercises using both SQL and PySpark DataFrame operations.

 ## Objective
-To understand how SQL queries can be implemented using PySpark and to get familiar with basic DataFrame operations like show(), filter(), select(), and groupBy().
+To understand basic SQL queries and implement them using PySpark DataFrame operations.

-## Dataset Used
+## Dataset Description
-We created a sample dataset of customers with the following fields:
+The dataset contains customer details:
 - customer_id
 - customer_name
 - city